 Assignments.
-Assignments will mostly involve programming in C++.
+Assignments will involve a lot of programming in C++.
 There will also be some theoretical questions, especially surrounding correctness of concurrent data structures.
 Assignments will be submitted on Marmoset (programming parts) and Crowdmark (written parts).
 When you submit on Marmoset, your algorithm will be run on a multicore machine, and performance results will be shown to you (with a baseline implemented by me or a TA shown as a comparison).
-As assignments are in C++, some background in C or C++ is recommended.
+As assignments are in C++, some background in C or C++ is strongly recommended.

 Evaluation.
-The plan is to offer two different options for student evaluation, to give students a chance to focus on the type of work they prefer to do (presentations or projects).